alexolinux/CKAD/1-ApplicationDesignAndBuild/README.md

     emptyDir: {}
 ```

+### ConfigMap Volumes

-Create configMap and access in Pods
+An example of use to create configMap volumes and access in Pods

 - `trauerweide.yaml` (configMap for ENV)